Vanals/Gif-Hunter/README.md

  - The first player (only the first for now) will be able to select the attribute to play with and the winner will be declared in each player's panel.

-For now is only possible play the first turn, turn 0, But the turn logic is mostly done and you can already see lots of game funtionalities just landing on the page.
+For now is only possible play the first turn, but the turn logic is mostly done and you can already see lots of game funtionalities just landing on the page and pressing the attributes buttons.

 ![](https://i.ibb.co/TgxMZPt/Screen-Shot-2019-10-03-at-18-40-08.png)
 ![](https://i.ibb.co/XbDLGpJ/Screen-Shot-2019-10-03-at-18-56-56.png)